Cermak Road

 Cermak Road, also known as 22nd Street, is a 19-mile, major east–west street on Chicago's near south and west sides and the city's western suburbs.
 In Chicago's street numbering system, Cermak is 2200 south, or twenty-two blocks south of the baseline of Madison Street.
 Normally, one mile comprises eight Chicago blocks, but the arterial streets Roosevelt Road, formerly named Twelfth Street and at 1200 South, and Cermak Road (Twenty-Second Street) were platted before the eight-blocks-per-mile plan was implemented.
 Roosevelt Road is one mile south of Madison Avenue and there are twelve blocks within that mile.
 Cermak Road is two miles south of Madison Avenue and there are ten blocks within the mile between Roosevelt and Cermak Roads.

-The street was named after Democratic politician Anton Cermak, Mayor of Chicago from 1931 until 1933.
-Cermak was shot and killed on February 15, 1933, by an assassin who was aiming for President Franklin Roosevelt.
-Cermak was a Czech immigrant credited with creating a multi-ethnic Democratic political coalition that included formerly Republican African Americans.
+On March 15, 1933, the street was renamed after Democratic politician Anton Cermak, Mayor of Chicago from 1931 until 1933.
+Cermak was shot and killed on February 15, 1933, by an assassin who was aiming for President-elect Franklin Roosevelt.
+Cermak was a Czech immigrant credited with creating a diverse Democratic political coalition that included formerly Republican African Americans.
 The street was chosen to honor Cermak because it passes through the neighborhoods of Pilsen and Lawndale, both at the time heavily Czech-American.
 The adjoining suburbs of Cicero and Berwyn were also home to a large Czech population during the first half of the 20th century.